joric/arduino-bitcoin-miner/README.md

 ## Communication protocol

 Most miners are icarus-based, should work for all stm32 and avr miners that use USB serial port emulation (e.g. via Zadig).
 Read about the protocol here: http://en.qi-hardware.com/wiki/Icarus#Communication_protocol_V3

 ## Midstate

-Some people experience a problem with midstate hashing.
+Some experience a problem with midstate hashing.
-This is really very simple.
-Midstate is SHA256 state after hashing the first 64 bytes of the block header.
+This is pretty simple: midstate is a SHA256 32-bit state (intermediate digest state) after processing the first 64 bytes of the block header.
-You save it for later, apply it in the very beginning and feed the remaining 16 (80-64) bytes (including nonce in the end).
-Then you get the digest and double hash it as usual.
+Load the state, process the remaining 16 (80-64) bytes (including nonce in the end), get the result, double hash it as usual and you're done.
 This code is pretty self-explanatory:

 ```
 ...

+// set midstate
 SHA256_CTX ctx;

-// set midstate
 sha256_init(&ctx);
 memcpy(&ctx.state, midstate, 32);
 ctx.datalen = 0;